Our Products

 Quercus faginea ssp. faginea (Portuguese Oak)

 This Oak is another ‘go-to’ species in European truffle orchards.
-A deciduous species native to the Iberian Peninsula and Pyrenees, it’s also marginally more cold hardy than Q. ilex ssp. ilex and Q. ilex ssp. rotundifolia.
+A deciduous species native to the Iberian Peninsula and the Pyrenees, it’s also more cold hardy than Q. ilex ssp. ilex and Q. ilex ssp. rotundifolia.
 We recommend considering this species for your plantings to increase biodiversity in your orchard.
 A little about biodiversity: planting a single species of tree is problematic and can facilitate the spreading of disease.
 Monoculture is a well-documented problem in farming, especially for orchards.
-While difficult to plant and manage two host genera, mitigating disease and insect pressure by opting for biodiversity are two key benefits to your truffiére.
-In addition to the significant profit factor, avoiding pesticide use on food crops is another major benefit to planting several host genre.
-This biodiversity reduces the need for pesticide use and ensures a higher degree of productivity.
+While difficult to plant and manage two host genera, mitigating disease and insect pressure by opting for biodiversity are two key benefits to your truffière.
+In addition to the significant profit factor, avoiding pesticide use on food crops is another major benefit to planting several host genera.
+This biodiversity reduces the need for pesticide and fungicide use and ensures a higher degree of productivity.

 Please inquire about digging tools and other truffle farming supplies.